WIEN2k

 ATAT@WIEN2k by M. Chakraborty, J. Spitaler, P. Puschnig and C. Ambrosch-Draxl.
 This package provides an interface between WIEN2k and the "Alloy Theoretic Automated Toolkit" (ATAT) , which is a cluster expansion package for simulations of phase diagrams of alloys.
 It can be downloaded from here .
 Please cite: M. Chakraborty, J. Spitaler, P. Puschnig and C. Ambrosch-Draxl, "ATAT@WIEN2k: An interface for cluster expansion based on the linearized augmented planewave method", Computer Physics Communications 181, 913 (2010).

-Critic: a new program for the topological analysis of solid-state electron densities; A. Otero-de-la-Roza, M.A.
+Critic2: a program for the topological analysis of solid-state electron densities; A. Otero-de-la-Roza, M.A.
 Blanco, A. Martin Pendas and Victor Luana, Comp.Phys.Commun.
-180, 157 (2009).
-The latest version, Critic2 can be obtained from here.
+180, 157 (2009) and A. Otero-de-la-Roza, E. R. Johnson and V. Luaña, Comput.
+Phys.
+Commun.
+185, 1007-1018 (2014).

 This program can perform a Bader analysis based on densities from WIEN2k.
 It serves as a possible alternative to the WIEN2k program aim, in particular when you are interested in nice graphics.